grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 }
 ```

 and only the command issuer (in our case, the controller object) would know about that.
-The rest of the classes using the narrower interface would interact with it happily without ever knowing that it is meant to produce JSON output.
+The rest of the classes using the narrower interface would interact with it happily without ever knowing that it is meant to produce a JSON output.

 ### Is `ReservationInProgress` necessary?